GA-repos/HTML-and-CSS/readme.md

 Before we start adding content to the body lets create a file locally for our work so we can open it.

-> Note: All code for this lesson is available in [this repo](https://github.com/ga-wdi-exercises/html-css-in-class/tree/master) with branches for each step.

 Create a directory in your sandbox called `html-and-css`